SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 The object will be deleted from the list.

-##### To delete a firmware version
+##### To delete a firmware version or patch

-In the details of a specific firmware, hover over the version entry you want to delete and click the delete icon.
-The firmware version will be deleted from the firmware details.
+In the details of a specific firmware, hover over the version or patch entry you want to delete and click the delete icon.
+The firmware version or patch will be deleted from the firmware details.

-##### To delete a firmware patch

-In the version details of a specific firmware, hover over the patch entry you want to delete and click the delete icon.
-The firmware will be deleted from the version details.

 #### To install firmware on a device